 Many ground handlers are doing this extra work while short-staffed.
 They reduced their ranks because there was little passenger baggage to handle and fewer planes to refuel.
 Now, they are having difficulty calling people back, in part because of the $600 per week in additional unemployment benefits many out-of-work Americans are receiving as part of the government’s coronavirus rescue plan.

-“We’re struggling to hire,” Yildirum admitted.
+“We’re struggling to hire,” Yildirum acknowledged.

 Warehouse operations are also taking longer because personnel are adhering to social distancing policies, according to industry specialists.